 There is particular opportunity to grow the post-secondary education sector in the Shire's areas of competitive advantage, including outdoor education, environment, agriculture and hospitality.
-Mansfield Adult Continuing Education (MACE) was the only registered training organisation in Mansfield Shire providing post-secondary education, however MACE does not currently deliver any accredited training courses.
+Mansfield Adult Continuing Education (MACE) was the only registered training organisation providing post-secondary education in the Shire, however MACE does not currently deliver any accredited training courses.